 The butterfly valve for hydrogen ensures the regulation or complete shut-off of flow within a pipeline.
 The valve is specifically designed for the unique characteristics of the medium and adapted to its properties.

-Our butterfly valves are specifically designed for use with hydrogen to ensure maximum safety and durability.
-Due to its unique properties, hydrogen can affect conventional butterfly valves, which is why we use materials that have been extensively tested for hydrogen tightness and resistance.
-Our valves are highly resistant to diffusion and embrittlement, effectively preventing potential leaks and damage.
-This provides you with a solution that is both long-lasting and secure.
+Our butterfly valves have been specially developed for use with hydrogen to ensure maximum safety and durability.
+Since hydrogen’s unique properties can affect conventional butterfly valves, we use materials that have been extensively tested for hydrogen tightness and resistance.
+Our valves are highly resistant to diffusion and embrittlement, reliably preventing potential leaks and damage.
+Compliance with these properties is further confirmed by the DVGW H2 certification.

-Safety is the top priority when it comes to hydrogen, which is why our butterfly valves are designed to ensure efficient and secure processes.
-The Smart H2 DVGW Edition is specifically certified for hydrogen by the German Technical and Scientific Association for Gas and Water (DVGW).
+Safety is the top priority when it comes to hydrogen, which is why our butterfly valves are designed to make processes both efficient and secure.
+The Smart H2 DVGW Edition is specifically certified for hydrogen by the DVGW (German Technical and Scientific Association for Gas and Water).

-Our Smart Secure H2 Edition butterfly valve achieves closing times of less than one second.
+Our Smart Secure H2 Edition meets the requirements of the EN161 certification, achieving closing times of less than one second.

-The Smart Secure H2 DVGW Edition is DVGW-certified, closes in under one second, and is therefore a true all-rounder.
+The Smart Secure H2 DVGW Edition combines both DVGW H2 and EN161 certifications, ensuring shut-off in under one second – making it a true all-rounder.

 There is a wide range of hydrogen products on the market.
 Here are some key reasons to choose a hydrogen butterfly valve from Herberholz:

-We offer the Smart H2 DVGW Edition according to customer requirements with a free shaft, handwheel, lever, or as an electrically or pneumatically automated version.
+We offer the Smart H2 DVGW Edition in line with customer requirements – with bare shaft, handwheel or lever, as well as electrically or pneumatically automated.

-The Smart Secure H2 Edition and Smart Secure H2 DVGW Edition are supplied as an automated unit, consisting of a butterfly valve, pneumatic actuator, and solenoid valve, thanks to the Smart Secure System.
+The Smart Secure H2 Editions and Smart Secure H2 DVGW Edition are offered as automated units, consisting of butterfly valve, pneumatic actuator, and solenoid valve, in accordance with the EN161 certification (Smart Secure Systems).

 Yes, all butterfly valves in the H2 series can be used for natural gas.
 The valve is designed as a multifunctional solution, allowing for pure natural gas operation as well as all mixing ratios of gas and hydrogen, up to 100% hydrogen.